 - FINE3014.
 The whys of where: an East Asian art history of imaginative geographies

 This course will examine the relationship between image-making and cultural encounters at regional and trans-national levels, and the role of visual artefacts in the making of real and imaginative geographies.
 The module will begin with 16th century Jesuit missionaries propagating their “universal history” with, amongst many things, world maps, and end with an investigation of modern Chinese artists’ visions of an “East” in the global context.
 Themes will be organized into two or three week classes, which are designed to stimulate students into making comparisons and parallels.
 In each instance, connections, commonalities, and differences are examined as patterns within East Asia, and between Japan and China.

 This course examines the painting and sculpture of the Indian subcontinent and considers the impact of religion, politics, and patronage on art.
 Through an interdisciplinary approach, we focus on Buddhist and Vedic/Hindu art in its religious context and the later art patronage of the Muslim and Mughal rulers.
 The course will conclude by investigating the art of colonized India through the twentieth century.
 The various styles of Indian art are discussed in their respective historical, religious, social, and cultural contexts.

-- FINE3017.
-Sites of representation: Artistic practices from colonial to independent India
+- FINE4007.
+Sites of representation: Artistic practices from colonial to independent India (Wyma) [new]

 This class is a thematic investigation into Indian art from the late colonial period through Independence in 1947.
 Over this span of roughly fifty years the politics of style sat at the hub of many debates about modern art.
 Given that India has a rich tradition of artistic expression, many asked whether modern art should look to India’s past or to the international for inspiration.
 Topics will include the rejection of European-style oil painting, the advance of a “new Indian” aesthetic, and how various social and political changes impacted artistic production.